cloudfoundry/diego-release/CONTRIBUTING.md

     ./scripts/run-unit-tests

+We recommend running the unit tests against both a local MySQL and a local PostgreSQL database as described [above](#running-the-sql-unit-tests).
+That is, the script should be invoked with the `RUN_SQL_TESTS` environment variable set to `TRUE`.

 ### Running Integration Tests

 If your local concourse VM is up and running, you have the `fly` CLI visible on your `$PATH`, and you've cloned garden-runc-release (see [Initial Setup](#initial-setup) for details), you can run